zoeyg/blog-posts/how-to-CPTC.md

 ### Remote Exploitation

 Once you've identified the available services and pulled as much information as you can, you're going to want to find and run remote exploits.
-If you've got the name and version of the software, start looking for existing exploits/CVEs, check for default credentials, check for lockouts and start trying to brute-force(see next section).
+If you've got the name and version of the software, start looking for existing exploits/CVEs, check for default credentials, check for lockouts and start trying to brute-force(see other section).
 Google is your friend.

 #### Tools/Resources